jwilsson/domtokenlist/README.md

 ## Browser support
 * Android - To be tested
-* Google Chrome - Current version and one version earlier.
+* Google Chrome - Current version and one version earlier
-* Internet Explorer - To be tested
+* Internet Explorer - 8+
 * iOS - 7.0+
-* Mozilla Firefox - Current version and one version earlier.
+* Mozilla Firefox - Current version and one version earlier
-* Opera - Current version and one version earlier.
+* Opera - Current version and one version earlier
+* Safari - To be tested

+### Notes on browser support
+* Android 4.0+ and IE10+ features native support for classList but doesn't support multiple arguments to add() and remove().
+All arguments after the first one will be ignored.